Projects and Items

 + AISTSimulator

-Next, “SR1WalkController” is assigned as a sub-Item of SR1.
-It means that the target of this controller is SR1.
-Even if multiple robots and controllers exist, this mechanism makes it possible to associate the robots with the controllers.
+Next, “SR1WalkController” is placed as a child item of SR1.
+This indicates that the control target of this controller is the SR1 robot.
+Even when multiple robots and controllers exist, this mechanism allows association between robots and controllers.

-Management of Item Tree
+Item Tree Management

 Selection and Check